-Patronage distributions are accrued when approved by the board of directors.
+Patronage distributions are accrued as per annual budget and/or when approved by the board of directors.

 Revenue recognition

 Revenue from the provision of services to members is recognized when earned, specifically when amounts are fixed or can be determined and the ability to collect is reasonably assured.